OUR BOARD

 Nanette Ward

-Nanette Ward is a 2008 co-founding member of the Stop Human Trafficking Coalition of Central Missouri.
-She has been an active volunteer for the past 15 plus years, and is currently serving as Trustee.
+Nanette Ward is a co-founding member of the Stop Human Trafficking Coalition of Central Missouri.
+She has been an active volunteer for the past 15 years.
 Nanette has been involved in all the various aspects of the Coalition’s work.
-She conducts presentations and trainings in the community, and, as a full-time volunteer advocate, works closely with service providers and law enforcement to provide direct support to victims and survivors.
-In April 2017 she was appointed to the Missouri Attorney General’s Anti-Human Trafficking Task Force.
+She conducts presentations and trainings in the community and as a full-time volunteer, works closely with service providers and law enforcement to provide direct support to victims and survivors.
+She serves as the Coalition’s representative on the Missouri Attorney General’s Anti-Human Trafficking Task Force.
 She also served on the Coalition Against Human Trafficking, the social service arm of the US Attorney’s Office Western District of Missouri Human Trafficking Rescue Project.
 After coming to Boone County from the Kansas City area in 1994, Ward worked for the Governor’s Council on Disability, Services for Independent Living, the City of Columbia Human Rights Commission, and the Reynolds Journalism Institute.
 Nanette strives daily to achieve the Coalition’s vision for communities to be free of modern slavery.

 Ed Williams